 Switzerland is beautiful, not just from the mountains or cultural structures, but from all the physical and natural endowments the country has.
 I had an opportunity to explore some of the magnificent structures and sites of the country and this little piece I hope with consideration, might just add a milestone to your geography and history’s mental archive.

 The Guardian angel

 The Guardian Angel by the French-American painter and sculptor Niki de St. Phalle in the large hall in Zurich’s main station was a gift from the artist on the station’s 150th anniversary.
 It was designed by her and her husband Jean Tinguely.
-The sculpture has been hanging there since 1997, when it was donated by the French artist for the station’s 150th anniversary.
 The work is 11 meters high and weighs 1.2 tons.
 It represents a well-rounded woman with golden wings, clothed in a kind of multi-colored costume.
 The angel has been hovering high above the heads of the travelers since 1997 and watching over them day and night.
 I asked so many Swiss people why it was designed in the manner it was and some in ridicule established that it was also not common to see a “big fat angel.”
 However, the guardian angel was designed in the style of the colorful, voluminous “nana” figures for which the artist was world famous for.
 They stand for joyful, liberated, self-confident women.
 Initially ridiculed by fellow artists, Niki de Saint Phalle’s works are now one of the most popular works of contemporary art.
 One of her most famous works is the Stravinsky Fountain in Paris in front of the Pompidou Centre and which was started in 1982.
-I really like this “big fat angel.
+I really like this “big fat angel».

 Last judgement portal